Safety Guidelines for Fall Prevention

 Our final tip for at home fall prevention is to stay connected in case of an emergency.
 Keep a cellphone or wireless phone on your person at all times.
 Also, make sure to have a phone that can be reached from the floor and one near your bed in case of a fall.

 These safety guidelines should be taken in your home as soon as possible, especially if you have experienced a fall already.
 However, don’t let worry of falling stop you from living your life and engaging in walking and social activities.
-If you are worried about falling, contact your local physical therapist.
+If you are worried about falling, contact your local physical therapist or movement disorders specialist.

 Read more about the physical therapy services offered by Neurology Solutions Movement Disorders Center at its on-site physical therapy center Austin Renewal Therapy, including dynamic balance assessment and fall prevention education.